ibm-cloud-docs/pattern-sap-on-vcenter-server/resiliency-architecture.md

 # Architecture decisions for resiliency
 {: #resiliency-architecture}

-The following tables summarize the resiliency architecture decisions for SAP on {{site.data.keyword.Bluemix_notm}} VMware® vCenter Server®.
+The following tables summarize the resiliency architecture decisions for SAP on {{site.data.keyword.Bluemix_notm}} VMware Cloud Foundation (VCF) for Classic.

 ## Architecture decisions for high availability (HA)
 {: #resiliency-architecture-high-availability}